3 Steps to Protect the Top Emerging Workplace Solutions

-In a recent Forbes article, contributor Matt Cain spent some time talking about emerging workplace technology.
-You probably guessed it — IoT and big data touched almost everything on the list.
-Most notable about the 10 innovations we’re about to discuss were the workplace productivity hacks they enable.
+In a November 2016 Forbes article, contributor Matt Cain spent some time talking about emerging workplace technology.
+Not surprisingly, the Internet of Things (IoT) and big data touched almost everything on the list.
+Most notable about the 10 innovations we’ll skim over were the workplace productivity hacks they enable.

 - Mixed terror and excitement